encode/httpx/docs/advanced.md

 >>> r.request.url
 URL('http://api/headers')
 ```
-If you want to use a path prefix in your `base_url`, make sure you pass
+If you want to use a path prefix in your `base_url`, make sure you'll pass
 a relative URL to the outgoing request:

 ```python